Bootscat/floodlight/README.md

 Floodlight With Anomaly Detector
 ====================================

 This is my thesis design.
 I develop a context-aware, event-based anomaly detector (CEAD).
 CEAD is embedded in Floodlight controller.
+If you are not familiar with Floodlight, I recommend you to visit its [github](https://github.com/floodlight/floodlight) and [Documents](https://floodlight.atlassian.net/wiki/spaces/floodlightcontroller/overview)

 ## Getting Started